BharatSahAIyak/whitelabel-bot/README.md

 # Kisai Bot

-Kisai Bot is an advanced chatbot designed to assist farmers with various tasks farming techniques and problems
+Kisai Bot is an advanced chatbot designed to assist farmers with various tasks farming techniques and problems.

 ## Table of Contents